hbgolze/hbgolze.github.io/about.md

 permalink: /about/
 ---

-The Utah Math Olympiad was founded by university students in 2012 with the goal of exposing students in Utah to accessible proof-based math.
+The Utah Math Olympiad was founded by university students in 2012 with the goal of exposing students in Utah to accessible proof-based mathematics.
 The UMO committee currently consists of the following members.

 ***Peter Baratta*** is a four-time USAMO qualifier and two-time ARML participant who hails from Massachusetts.
 He likes to be entertained by staring at arrays of colored lights, making them change and blink in pleasing forms—more specifically, he is an avid computer programmer and a lover of webcomics and funny pictures of cats.
 His favorite equation is